Dr John Gallagher

 - Areas of expertise: Early modern history; language; migration; education

 - Phone: +44(0)113 343 8543

 My first book, Learning Languages in Early Modern England, was published by Oxford University Press in 2019.
 My work has appeared in Renaissance Quarterly, Huntington Library Quarterly, Renaissance Studies, The Italianist, and elsewhere.
+With Dr Rachel Leow, I am Co-Editor of The Historical Journal, a major generalist history journal published by Cambridge University Press.
 I am a member of the editorial board of the ‘Polyglot Encounters’ book series published by Brepols.

-I am a BBC/AHRC New Generation Thinker and have made programmes for BBC 4 TV and BBC Radio 3, which include my Radio 3 Sunday Feature, The History of the Tongue.
-I make frequent radio appearances on the BBC and other stations in the UK and Ireland, and write for a variety of media outlets, including the Guardian, the Times Literary Supplement, the Irish Times, and the London Review of Books.
+I am a BBC/AHRC New Generation Thinker and have made programmes for BBC 4 TV and BBC Radio 3, including Scuffles, Swagger and Shakespeare: The Hidden History of English on BBC 4, and my Radio 3 Sunday Feature, The History of the Tongue.
+I am a regular presenter on BBC Radio 3’s Free Thinking and on New Thinking podcasts for the BBC, funded by the Arts & Humanities Research Council.
+I appear regularly on BBC radio and TV, and write for a variety of media outlets, including the Guardian, the Times Literary Supplement, the Irish Times, and the London Review of Books.

 I am a cultural and social historian of early modern Britain and Europe, with a particular interest in language, migration, and education.
 My research crosses boundaries between British and European history and stretches from the sixteenth to the early eighteenth century.
 I have researched and written on topics from the history of Italian grammar to the Grand Tour, and from perfumed gloves to Mediterranean piracy.